Ludium-Official/road-to-dubai/Go Basics/article/02_control_structure.md

 }
 ```

-### 4. 조건문 내 변수 선언
+### 4. Declaration of variables in conditional statements
-if 문 내에서 변수 선언이 가능하다. 이 변수는 if 문 블록 내에서만 유효하다. 다음은 조건문 내에서 x를 10으로 초기화하고, x > 5 조건을 검사하는 방법을 보여준다:
+It is possible to declare variables within an if statement.
+This variable is valid only within the if statement block.
+The following shows how to initialize x to 10 within a condition statement, and check for x > 5 conditions:
 ```go
 package main